 Ricardo Frasso Jaramillo

 Ricardo Frasso Jaramillo is a writer of poetry and nonfiction.
 His work can be found in The New York Times, McSweeney’s Quarterly Concern, The Believer, and The Yale Review, among other venues.
 He has received fellowships from the National Book Critics Circle, The Fulbright Commission, and la Universidad Nacional Autónoma de México (UNAM), where he was previously a Profesor de Asignatura (Lecturer).
-This fall, Ricardo will begin a PhD in Creative Writing and Literature at the University of Southern California.
-He is also beginning work on his first book: the incomplete biography of a volcano.
+At present, Ricardo is pursuing a PhD in Creative Writing and Literature at the University of Southern California.
+He is at work on a poetry collection, and nonfiction book which is historical in nature.

 Selected Writing